-One of Europe’s oldest cities is fast becoming one of its hottest short break spots.
-Beauty, history, a lot of wine – what’s not to love, asks Lyn Hughes…
+One of Europe’s oldest cities is fast becoming one of its hottest short break spots, thanks to its beauty, history and wine – and now it's hosting the Champions League final, too

 Porto is having a moment.
-I’ve lost track of how many people I know who have either been there in the past couple of years or who are planning to go soon.
-“It wasn’t like this ten years ago,” said one local guide.
+I’ve lost track of how many people I know who have either been there in the past couple of years or who are planning to go as soon as they can.
+“It wasn’t like this 10 years ago,” said one local guide.
 “Everyone knew about Lisbon, but not us.
 And we were so traditional that you could struggle to find a restaurant open on a Sunday.”

 So, is this the perfect city for a short break?
 It certainly has a beautiful setting, on the Douro River with steep hills providing great views.
 It has a rich history and culture, and incredible waist-expanding food.
 It has a seaside resort in its suburbs and mountains not far away.
 And there are multiple ways to explore – by train, tram, metro, boat, teleferico and funicular.